Oscar Wilde Visits Two U.S. Prisons

 In this vein, I should mention that Ascot and Reading are both in the English county of Berkshire, which I was afraid I might also have to translate as being pronounced Berks as in barques, not barks as in Burke’s; just as it’s clerks as in Clark’s, and not clarks as in clurks.
 Fortunately, there’s also a homophonic Reading in Pennsylvania, so I don’t have to bother.

 Getting the balance of Reading Gaol correct, however, does not only mean achieving the right reading when you write Reading; we also need to ensure when writing Gaol that people are reading jail.

 The problem with the word GAOL is that it looks like goal owing to those tricky vowels AO seemingly transposed in the variant spelling of jail—a Francophone curiosity that dates back to when the Normans first uttered the archaic Latin for cave that gave us gaole.
 Fortunately, this usage is now virtually obsolete so people can be utterly forgiven for the goal/gaol chaos, although I am still apt to misspell the word Pharaoh.
 I never did trust French letters.

 All I know, having studied notoriously exiled Parisian bi-lingualists, is that the G tends to be soft in gaol (as in jail) but hard in goal (and in Gaul).
 ‘Twas ever so I should imagine.
-However, I shouldn’t speculate, not being qualified, as I’m not, to offer oral guidance on French diction, especially the practice of getting one’s tongue around Gallic diphthongs.
+However, I shouldn’t speculate, not being qualified to offer oral guidance on French diction particularly the practice of getting one’s tongue around Gallic diphthongs.